opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 ### OSD admin specific permissions

  - Only OSD admin can create workspace.
- - ONly OSD admin can delete workspace.
+ - Only OSD admin can delete workspaces.
- - Only OSD admin can associate data sources to workspace.
+ - Only OSD admins can associate data sources with a workspace.
- - Only OSD admin can unassociate data sources to workspace.
+ - Only OSD admins can disassociate data sources from a workspace.

 ## Define Collaborators for your workspaces
 You can define collaborators for specific workspaces on the collaborators page, as shown in the screenshot below, when permission control is enabled.
 The collaborators page will be hidden when permission control is disabled.
 To enable permission control, refer to the "[Enabling Permission Control](#enabling-permission-control)" section.